donghou-lab/donghou-lab.github.io/research.md

 <!-- &bull;&nbsp;text<br> -->

 <b>Research Theme</b><br>
 We envision addressing key challenges at the intersection of materials, energy, and sustainability.
-Our research goal is to leverage the advanced characterization tools to understand fundamental materials behavior at the multi-length scales and engineer novel materials with improved properties for real-world applications in nanoscience and nanotechnology, ceramic engineering, and energy technologies.<br>
+Our research goal is to leverage advanced characterization tools to understand fundamental materials behavior at multi-length scales and engineer novel materials with improved properties for real-world applications in nanoscience and nanotechnology, ceramic engineering, and energy technologies.<br>
 &bull;&nbsp;Characterization: in situ, operando, multi-modal, multi-dimensional<br>
 &bull;&nbsp;Crystallography: diffraction and scattering<br>
 &bull;&nbsp;Energy science: batteries, catalysts, fuel cells<br>